Lancelot Ribeiro

 Lanceloté José Belarmino Ribeiro (28 November 1933 – 25 December 2010) was an Expressionist painter, best known for his experiments with polyvinyl acetate and oil paints, the forerunner of modern acrylic paints.
 According to The Independent, he is considered to have been at "the vanguard of the influx of Indian artists to Britain."

 Early life

 Lanceloté José Belarmino Ribeiro was born in Bombay, British India (now Mumbai, India) on 28 November 1933 to Goan Catholic parents, accountant João José Fernando Flores Ribeiro and his dressmaker wife Lilia Maria Cecilia de Souza (née Antunes).
-He was the half-brother of artist F. N. Souza (Souza's widowed mother had remarried Ribeiro's bachelor father).
+He was the half-brother of artist F. N. Souza through Lilia, who married João after her first husband, F. N. Souza's father, died.
 Ribeiro moved to London in 1950, living with his brother while studying accountancy.
 He abandoned his career as an accountant when he attended classes at St. Martin's School of Art between 1951 and 1953.
 He served in the Royal Air Force at Dumfries in Scotland, then returned to Bombay.
 After working with Life Insurance Corporation, he began working professionally as a painter in 1958.